PHYS3888/Tutorial_BuildingLearningMachines/README.md

 What is being plotted?
 Inspect the code in `IncrementalUpdate` if you are unsure.

+Check your understanding by answering the following questions:
-Where in weight space did the neuron end up?
-Does the neuron get more accurate at predicting instagram models from iteratively updating its weights?
+* Where in weight space did the neuron end up?
+* Did the neuron get more accurate?

-Between the two variables, what characteristic of the individuals did the neuron learn to pay more attention to?
+* Between the two variables, what characteristic of the individuals did the neuron learn to pay more attention to?

-How does the width of the decision boundary vary over time?
+* How does the width of the decision boundary vary over time?
 Does the neuron get 'more confident'?

+:question::question::question:
-Test three learning rates: `eta = 0.02`, `eta = 2`, and `eta = 200` (`w0 = [-1,-1]`, `numIterations = 100`).
+Test three learning rates: `eta = 0.02`, `eta = 2`, and `eta = 200` (using initial weights `w0 = [-1,-1]` and `numIterations = 100`).

-:question::question::question: Which of these three learning rates gives the most stable final result within the 100 iterations?
+Which of these three learning rates gives the most stable final result within the 100 iterations?

 ## Part 2: Storing Memories in Hopfield Networks

 Recall how a simple Hebbian learning mechanism can allow memories to be stored in networks of connected neurons.
+Networks that update weights using a Hebbian learning rule are called Hopfield Networks.

+In this tutorial, we're going to attempt to store a total of five memories: the four letters `P`, `H`, `Y`, `S`, and a checkerboard :checkered_flag:, into a binary Hopfield network.
+Exciting, huh? :satisfied:

+So that our network can code for the five desired images, we're going to make each neuron be a pixel in 5x5 grid, so we'll have a total of 25 neurons in our network.
+Recall that in a binary Hopfield network, each neuron's state is either `-1` (inactive) or `1` (active).

 ### Defining memories
-Let's try to store four memories, corresponding to the letters `P`, `H`, `Y`, `S`, and a checkerboard, into a Hopfield network.
-Each neuron is going to be a pixel in 5x5 grid, making 25 neurons in total.
-We will be working with a binary Hopfield network, where each neuron's state can be either `-1` (inactive) or `1` (active).

 Our first step is to define the memories on our 5x5 grid, which we will implement in the function `defineMemories`.
 Plot each of our desired memories, `'P'`, `'H'`, `'Y'`, `'S'`, and `'checker'`, using the `defineMemories` function.

 Do you see how the state of the neurons in the network can be used to store useful information?
 Cute, huh? :smirk:

-Write some code using the `defineMemories` function to represent our five desired memories in a neuron x memory (25 x 5) matrix, `memoryMatrix`.
+Using the `defineMemories` function, write some code to represent our five desired memories in a neuron x memory (25 x 5) matrix, `memoryMatrix`.

 ### Training a Hopfield network